bojand/ghz/www/docs/calldata.md

 	// timestamp of the call as unix time in nanoseconds TimestampUnixNano      int64

-	// generated UUIDv4 for each call
+	// UUIDv4 for each call
 	UUID	string
 }
 ```